pantheon-systems/documentation/source/_docs/guides/getting-started/07-connection-modes.md

     <p>Dev is the only environment on Pantheon where you can add or change code, so it’s the only place you can access and change your Connection Mode.
     </p></div>

-On Pantheon, you can connect and work via [Git](https://git-scm.com/), or you can connect and work via SFTP.
+On Pantheon, you can connect and work via <a href="https://git-scm.com/">Git <span class="glyphicons glyphicons-new-window-alt"></span></a>, or you can connect and work via SFTP.

 ##Git Connection Mode